elastisys/compliantkubernetes-kubespray/README.md

 If you set `--extra-vars manual_prompt=true` then you get a manual prompt before each reboot so you can stop the playbook if you want.

+Note that this playbook requires you to use ansible version >= 2.10.

 ### Known issues

 - The script may fail with the message `error while evaluating conditional (kubelet_heartbeat.rc == 0): 'dict object' has no attribute 'rc'`